-We visited Japan when we were going through the exhaustive process of potty training our toddler.
+While we were in Japan we were going through the exhaustive process of potty training our toddler.
 As any parent who has ever potty trained a child will tell you, leaving the country – or even the house – during this difficult stage can be stressful and counterproductive.
 But Japan made the process a bit easier.
 We found child-sized toilets in a lot of the public restrooms, which my daughter felt much more comfortable using.
 The bathrooms will be a point of interest for older children (and adults), as well.
 They’ll will be fascinated by the toilets in Japan with all their buttons and fancy gadgets.

 When staying in hotels, you’ll find special toiletries for kids.
 Child-sized pajamas, socks, and slippers are often supplied for you during your stay.
 And when dining out, don’t worry if yo have a picky eater who refuses to eat sushi.
 In many of the restaurants, you’ll find a children’s menu.
 The food was even served on adorable children’s dishes with small eating utensils at most restaurants where we dined.